immcantation/scoper/docs/vignettes/Scoper-Vignette.md

 # Identifying clones from high-throughput B cell repertoire sequencing data

 ## Description

-`scope` package provides a computational framework for unsupervised identification B cell clones from adaptive immune receptor repertoire sequencing (AIRR-Seq) datasets.
+`scoper` package provides a computational framework for unsupervised identification B cell clones from adaptive immune receptor repertoire sequencing (AIRR-Seq) datasets.
 This method is based on spectral clustering of the junction sequences of B cell receptors (BCRs, Immunoglobulins) that share the same V gene, J gene and junction length.

 ## Method

 The spectral clustering-based method proceeds in five steps, as follows:

 1. __Compute the similarity matrix__: Given a set of BCR sequences $\{x_1, x_2, \cdots, x_n\}$